anastasijavujcic/c-programming-projects/README.md

-# c-programming-projects
+# C Programming Projects

-Projects developed during first semester of Bachelor studies at TU Graz
+This repository contains a collection of projects developed during my first year of Bachelor studies at TU Graz.

+## Projects

+### Cinema Manager
+A simple management system for handling cinema operations such as movie scheduling and basic data organization.

+### Password Manager
+A basic application for storing and managing passwords, focusing on file handling and data security concepts.

+### Blackjack Game
+A console-based implementation of the Blackjack card game, including game logic, scoring, and user interaction.

+### Additional Project
+A small programming project developed to practice core C programming concepts.

+## Technologies
+- C

+## Author
+Anastasija Vujčić